robjwells/robjwells.github.io/posts/2018/05/2018-05-08 table manipulation with r.md

 Our newsroom rota is just a spreadsheet, which is actually the best tool I’ve found so far for handling a couple dozen people with intricate job-cover links between them.
 (The rota used to be laid out in InDesign, which, no matter what you think about spreadsheets or InDesign, was much more difficult.)

-It looks a bit like this:
+It looks a bit like this (the real spreadsheet has proper formatting and so on):

 <table>
     <thead>